alpheustangs/jder_axum/package/README.md

-# JDER Axum
+# JDER axum

-A response builder for Axum.
+A response builder for axum.

-This package includes several Axum response builders and different extractors based on the JSON response structure specified in [JSON Data Error Response (JDER)](https://github.com/alpheustangs/jder).
+This package includes several axum response builders and different extractors based on the JSON response structure specified in [JSON Data Error Response (JDER)](https://github.com/alpheustangs/jder).
 With the builders and extractors provided, various kinds of responses can be created easily instead of sending plain text responses.

 ## Quick Start

-Create a JSON response for an Axum route:
+Create a JSON response for an axum route:

 ```rust
 use jder_axum::response::{